Welcome to the Michigan State University - US Forest Service Soil

 Drainage Index

-and Productivity Index web page
+and Fertility Index web page

-This page is designed to help you calculate the Drainage Index (DI) and Productivity Index (PI) of any soil in the world, as long as it is classified within the US system of Soil Taxonomy.
+This page is designed to help you calculate the Drainage Index (DI) and Fertility Index of any soil in the world, as long as it is classified within the US system of Soil Taxonomy.
 For help with this taxonomic system, please go to the official NRCS page or to the Pedosphere page.
 This work was performed under the supervision of Dr. Randall Schaetzl, Department of Geography, Michigan State University, under contract with (and supported by) the US Forest Service.
 Special thanks go to Frank Sapio and Frank Krist of the USFS, who have long been supporters of this project, and to the USFS for research support.

 The Drainage Index